zdebruine/RcppSparse/README.md

 # Rcpp::dgCMatrix

-See https://gallery.rcpp.org/articles/sparse-matrix-class/ for a vignette about this matrix.
+See https://gallery.rcpp.org/articles/sparse-matrix-class/ for a vignette about this matrix class.

 _Rcpp::dgCMatrix_ is Rcpp class for compressed sparse column (CSC) matrices with seamless zero-copy reference passing between R and C++.
 Usage is very similar to the Armadillo _SpMat_ class, including row and column iterators.